Jochem Pietersen Kuyter

 Kuyter twice came in conflict with the Director of New Netherland.
-Kuyter was a man of good education, what is evident by his dealings with Willem Kieft., who he believed damaged the colony with his policies and the start of Kieft's War in 1643.
+Kuyter was a man of good education, as evidenced by his dealings with Willem Kieft, who he believed damaged the colony with his policies and the start of Kieft's War in 1643.
 In 1647, when Peter Stuyvesant arrived in New Amsterdam to replace Kieft, Kuyter and Cornelis Melyn acting in name of the citizens of New Amsterdam, brought charges against the outgoing governor, demanding an investigation of his conduct while in office.
 Recognizing the danger of such actions to his own administration, Stuyvesant refused to consider Melyn and Kuyter's demands and caused them to be tried for lèse majesté.
 The case was quickly decided against the defendants, who were sentenced to banishment from the colony.
 On August 16, 1647, Kuyter and Melyn sailed aboard the Princess Amelia to appeal their convictions to the States-General.
 Their vessel ran aground off the coast of Wales, but both survived and were able to present their cases in early 1648.
 The States-General acted favorably upon their appeal and issued a writ of mandamus dated April 28 ordering Director-General Stuyvesant to appear in person, or through his representative, to sustain his judgment against them.

 In 1651, Kuyter sold three-fourths of land and cultivated the remaining portions.
 He was killed by Lenape in 1654.
 Before his death, the Directors in Amsterdam recommended to Stuyvesant that he appoint Kuyter as New Amsterdam's schout.